Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 ✓ Third-party testedThird-party tested

-Excellent transparency - one of the few ginkgo products that explicitly discloses ginkgolic acid content (less than 5 ppm), matching the EGb 761 safety standard
+Excellent transparency - one of the few ginkgo products that explicitly discloses ginkgolic acid content (less than 5 ppm), matching the EGb 761 safety standard.
+Our Top Pick for combining that disclosure with the lowest verified cost per dose.

 +Discloses ginkgolic acid <5ppm matching EGb 761 spec